A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: Introduction

 \subsection{Related Work}

 Collision avoidance for car-like robots is a well-studied problem.
-While optimization-based approaches such as model predictive control are widely used \cite{ji2016path, magdici2016fail, scheffe2023recedinga, scheffe2023sequentiala}, their can be computationally intensive. ently, CBFs have gained attention for their forward invariance and formal safety guarantees.
-Traditional CBFs often simplify robot geometries as circles and define safety margins based on Euclidean distances between centers, which we refer to as the \ac{c2c}-based safety margin.
+Although optimization-based approaches like model predictive control \cite{ji2016path, alrifaee2017networkeda, scheffe2023recedinga, scheffe2023sequentiala} are widely used, they can be computationally intensive. \Acp{cbf} offer a way to enforce safety constraints in a computationally efficient manner \cite{ames2014control}.

-Work \cite{chen2017obstacle} uses \acp{cbf} to ensure safety distance to a so-called avoidable set, which defines safe boundaries around round-shaped moving obstacles.
-Work \cite{wang2017safety} introduced safety barrier certificates for collision-free multi-robot systems using \acp{cbf}, where each robot is modeled as a circle to simplify collision avoidance constraints.
-Study \cite{xiao2019control} extended CBFs to systems with high relative degrees, maintaining the circular approximation for robots.
-Further advancements include integrating learning into CBF frameworks with \ac{c2c}-based safety margin.
-Work \cite{xiao2023barriernet} uses off-the-center disks to avoid the conservatism in the Euclidean distance-based safety margins, where the deviation direction of the disks depends on the direction of the obstacles w.r.t. the lane center of the ego robot.
-In the domain of \acp{cav}, studies \cite{zhang2023spatialtemporalaware} and \cite{han2024multiagent} employed \ac{c2c}-based safety margins within multi-agent \ac{rl} frameworks to ensure safety of the learned policies.
-They introduce another term to the longitudinal distance between \acp{cav} to consider lane-changing behavior.
-Other similar works using \ac{c2c}-based safety margin are \cite{chen2020guaranteed, singletary2021comparative, gao2023online}.
-While the circle approximation simplifies computations and ensures differentiability, it does not accurately capture the actual shape and orientation of car-like robots.
-This discrepancy can lead to overly conservative behaviors, limiting the robots' ability to navigate efficiently in complex environments.
+Traditional \acp{cbf} for collision avoidance typically simplify the robot geometries as circles and define safety margins based on the Euclidean distance between the circles' centers, referred to as the \ac{c2c}-based safety margin.
+In \cite{chen2017obstacle}, \acp{cbf} were applied to ensure a safe distance from an avoidable set that establishes safe boundaries around round-shaped moving obstacles.
+In \cite{wang2017safety}, safety barrier certificates were introduced for collision avoidance in multi-robot systems, where each robot is approximated as a circle.
+In \cite{xiao2019control}, \acp{cbf} were extended to constraints with high relative degrees, validated using circular robots.
+In our previous work \cite{xu2025highorder}, a method called Truncated Taylor \ac{cbf} was proposed to simplify control design for constraints with high relative degrees, with numerical experiments conducted on circular robots.
+In \cite{xiao2023barriernet}, off-center disks were used to reduce the conservatism inherent in the \ac{c2c}-based safety margin.
+In the context of \acp{cav}, \cite{zhang2023spatialtemporalaware} and \cite{han2024multiagent} applied a \ac{c2c}-based safety margin within a multi-agent \ac{rl} framework to ensure the safety of the learned policies.
+Other works employing the \ac{c2c}-based safety margin include \cite{chen2020guaranteed, singletary2021comparative, gao2023online, han2025riskaware}.
+Although approximating robots as circles simplifies computations and maintains the differentiability required by \acp{cbf}, this simplification does not capture the actual shapes and orientations of car-like robots.
+Such approximation can lead to conservative behaviors, restricting their ability to navigate efficiently in complex environments.